hgabii/MastermindClean/README.md

 # MatermindClean
-Homework in Clean programming language for ELTE Functional Programming course
+Homework in Clean programming language for ELTE Functional Programming course.

 Exercise description in Hungarian:
 ----